SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The purpose of this phase is *to* *analyze, cleanup and structure* the raw materials that have been collected.

+During this phase, the general history of the software will be reconstructed, identifying the software versions and the contributors.
+MF: no clear place to do so in the Workbench (especially for contributors and their workdate in the project).

+Collected materials will be prepared for proper archiving.

 Preparing software source code for archival in **Software Heritage** requires special care: the source code needs to be *cleaned up*, different *versions* with their *production dates need to be